jetjr/Genome_Coverage/README.md

 # Output:

 A coverage graph will be generated using the data contained in [sample].coverage file.
 The Y-axis describes the number of reads that matched the reference at the position specified on the X-axis.
+Average coverage is reported in the title.

+See the "examples" folder for an example coverage graph generated from this tool.